COVID-19 pandemic: 2023

-On 4 January 2023, the World Health Organization indicated that the information being shared by China during its latest virus surge lacks data, such as hospitalization rates.
-On 10 January, the World Health Organization’s Europe office indicated that there was no current threat from China's recent viral surge for the aforementioned region.
-On January 16, the WHO recommended, "the monitoring of excess mortality, which provides us with a more comprehensive understanding of the impact of COVID-19", in regards to the current surge in China.
+On 4 January 2023, the WHO said the information shared by China during the recent surge in infections lacked data, such as hospitalisation rates.
+On 10 January, the WHO's Europe office said the recent viral surge in China posed "no immediate threat."
+On 16 January, the WHO recommended that China monitor excess mortality to provide "a more comprehensive understanding of the impact of COVID-19".